moverisJustin/charybdis-wireless-mini-zmk-firmware/README.md

   - Also need to work on fixing accidental triggers of the auto-mouse layer.
 - **Hold-tap side-aware triggers:** Each HRM key only becomes a modifier if the opposite half is active, preventing accidental holds while one-handed.
 - **Quick-tap / prior-idle:** Tuned for faster mod-vs-tap detection.
 - **ZMK Studio:** Supported on BT builds for quick and easy keymap adjustments.
-Dongle support will come soon.
-The -bt build does currently function with Studio, but I want to make it a little easier.
+Dongle support is not currently available.
+The studio unlock binding is on the NUM layer at K0.
+Activate NUM layer, then press K0 to unlock Studio editing.

 ## Customize Keymaps, Layers, & Trackball